pawelkruzynski/docs/pages/public_cloud/public_cloud_databases/databases_14_upgrade_your_cluster_plan/guide.fr-fr.md

 ### Using the OVHcloud Control Panel

 To upgrade the service plan of your cluster, log in to the OVHcloud Control Panel and open your Public Cloud project.
-Click `Databases`{.action} in the left navigation bar and select your engine instance.
+Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `Configuration`{.action} tab.

 ![Cluster overview](images/cluster_overview.png)

-In the `General information`{.action} tab, click `Upgrade your plan`{.action} and choose the desired new plan of your cluster.
-Then click `Confirm`{.action}.
+Click `Edit`{.action} on the "Plan" line and adjust the Plan of your cluster.

 ![Change solution](images/plan_change_view.png)